uhkniazi/CGraphClust/README.md

 # plot.final.graph and plot.graph.clique
 simple graph plotting functions to give an overview of the graph, uses the Fruchterman-Reingold layout algorithm.

+# plot.centrality.graph
+plots the graph with the nodes colored on centrality.
+Returns the igraph object.

 # plot.heatmap.all
 plots an annotated heatmap using the NMF library.
 Requires the object CGraphClust, count matrix with type 1 vertices in the rows and type 2 vertices in the columns and a default cutoff expression values (-3, 3) - all values below or above these cutoffs